white cheeked pintail, Anas bahamensis

 Habitat: The White-cheeked Pintail inhabits a range of wetland habitats, including freshwater marshes, lagoons, mangroves, estuaries, and coastal areas.
 It can be found along both the Pacific and Caribbean coastlines, as well as in inland wetlands.
 Found up to 2600 m altitude.

-Behavior: White-cheeked Pintails are primarily dabbling ducks, meaning they feed by tipping their heads underwater and foraging on aquatic vegetation, seeds, and invertebrates.
-They are usually seen in small groups or pairs and are known for their relatively tame behavior, occasionally allowing close approaches by observers.
+Behavior: White-cheeked Pintails are dabbling ducks, meaning they feed by tipping their heads underwater and foraging on aquatic vegetation, seeds, and invertebrates.
+They are seen in small groups or pairs and are known for their relatively tame behavior, allowing close approaches by observers.

-Conservation Status in Colombia: The White-cheeked Pintail is considered fairly common and is not currently listed as a near threatened species of lesser concern.
+Conservation Status: The White-cheeked Pintail is considered fairly common and is not listed as a near threatened species of lesser concern.

 Distribution